SlamTheDragon/vrc-package-crawler/docs/ARCHITECTURE_AND_COMPLIANCE_GUIDE.md

 ### The Non-Copyrightability of Factual Metadata
 Under United States copyright law, pure product specifications are non-copyrightable facts.
 In *Feist Publications, Inc. v.
 Rural Telephone Service Co.*, the Supreme Court ruled that facts lack original authorship[^9].

 Product titles, prices, release dates, and compatibility tags (such as "PhysBones", "Quest", or "Kikyo compatible") are objective facts.
-Indexing factual metadata does not violate copyright law.
+Indexing factual metadata will not violate copyright law.

 Creative text descriptions, marketing copy, and lore remain protected by copyright.
-Discovery engines must not mirror full descriptions.
-Engines should extract structured tags and display short summaries that link to the source.
+Discovery engines will not mirror full descriptions.
+Engines will extract structured tags and will display short summaries that link to the source.
+Downstream feeds will truncate descriptions to prevent tortious interference claims.

 ### The Computer Fraud and Abuse Act (CFAA)
 In *hiQ Labs, Inc. v.
 LinkedIn Corp.*, the Ninth Circuit confirmed that accessing public web data does not breach the CFAA[^10].
 The court ruled that when a website is open to the public, automated access does not bypass an authorization gate.
 The Supreme Court reinforced this principle in *Van Buren v.
 United States*[^11].

 In *Meta Platforms, Inc. v.
 Bright Data Ltd.* (2024), the court granted summary judgment for Bright Data[^12].
 The court ruled that platform terms prohibiting automated access do not bind users who collect public data without logging into user accounts.

 These rulings protect the collection of public metadata.
-But crawlers must never bypass authentication gates, exploit software bugs, or overwhelm origin servers.
+But crawlers will never bypass authentication gates, exploit software bugs, or overwhelm origin servers.

 ### Thumbnail Caching Under US and Japanese Law
-Displaying preview imagery requires careful copyright compliance:
+Displaying preview imagery will require careful copyright compliance:
 - In the United States, *Kelly v.
 Arriba Soft Corp.* and *Perfect 10, Inc. v.
 Amazon.com, Inc.* established that low-resolution search thumbnails qualify as fair use[^13],[^14].
-- In Japan, Article 47-5 of the Copyright Act gives a statutory exception for search and indexing engines[^15].
+- In Japan, Article 47-5 of the Copyright Act provides a statutory exception for search and indexing engines[^15].
 Search engines can show small thumbnails and text excerpts incidental to information retrieval.

-Direct hotlinking to storefront CDNs wastes origin bandwidth.
-Compliant engines generate downscaled, low-resolution thumbnail proxies hosted on independent infrastructure.
+However, Article 47-5 contains a proviso barring actions that unreasonably prejudice the economic interests of the copyright holder.
+Pixiv Master Terms ban automated data extraction.
+US fair use doctrines will not apply within Japanese jurisdiction.
+Discovery engines will maintain conservative, human-paced request rates (3 to 5 second delays) on `booth.pm`.
+Direct hotlinking will fail due to referer verification and CDN HMAC tokens.
+The engine will deploy an ephemeral in-memory proxy that streams downscaled buffers without persistent R2 storage.

 ---

 ## 4. Creator Norms, Asset Ripping, and the Anti-AI Mandate

-Engineers must understand the community distinction between discovery indexing and asset ripping:
+Engineers will understand the community distinction between discovery indexing and asset ripping:

 ```mermaid
 flowchart TD